manik1080/Quantum-cGAN/README.md

 # Quantum-cGAN
-Hybrid Quantum Wasserstein Conditional Generative Adversarial Network with Gradient Penalty
+Hybrid Quantum Wasserstein Conditional Generative Adversarial Network with Gradient Penalty implemented for the task of protein targeted de novo drug development.

 Flow of data: